-EU GDPR regulations brought many changes to marketing and sales strategies for companies focusing on EU prospects.
-Under GDPR, ISVWorld, as any other data provider, cannot obtain an opt-in for all our clients to reach out to contacts and prospects visible in our platform; our clients have the responsibility to get a specific opt-in just for their company.
+EU GDPR brought many changes to marketing and sales strategies for companies focusing on EU prospects.
+Under GDPR, ISVWorld, as any other data provider, cannot obtain an opt-in for all our clients to reach out to contacts and prospects visible on our platform; our clients have the responsibility to get a specific opt-in just for their company.
 However, we did make a number of changes in our tool to "protect" our clients from reaching out to prospects in GDPR countries:

 - GDPR and Inside Sales in ISVWorld

 For every Contact (name/title) that is being displayed in our tool - on the software vendor profile page that is usually used by Inside Sales Reps – you can see whether that person is in a geography impacted by GDPR.
 As such, a sales representative can always decide whether (s)he wants to spend credits on obtaining that contact information or not.
 So, ISVWorld is fully transparent.

 - GDPR and Marketing in ISVWorldSimilarly, on our bulk-marketing download page, there is an option before downloading to include/exclude contacts from geographies impacted by GDPR.
 This way you can avoid bulk campaigns going to contacts in GDPR-GEO’s